 Privacy Notice for Job Applicants

-[NAME OF SCHOOL]
+Brackenwood Junior

 This privacy notice describes how we collect and use personal information about you during and after your work relationship with us, in accordance with the UK General Data Protection Regulation (UK GDPR).

 Following Brexit, Regulation (EU) 2016/679, General Data Protection Regulation (GDPR) is retained EU law and known as UK GDPR.
 The UK GDPR sits alongside an amended version of the Data Protection Act 2018 that relate to general personal data processing, powers of the Information Commissioner and sanctions and enforcement.
 The GDPR as it continues to apply in the EU is known as EU GDPR